HSR Spring Fling begins at Sebring Raceway

 Soon after the announcement, Doonan and Hinton met at the Motorsports Hall of Fame of America (MSHFA), which is located across the street from IMSA headquarters in Daytona Beach.

-Spectator tickets for the HSR Spring Fling are available exclusively at Sebring International Raceway beginning at 9 a.m. today.
+Spectator tickets for the HSR Spring Fling are available exclusively at Sebring International Raceway.